Southern California’s best-kept secret! Enjoy the incredible scenery in Los Padres National Forest.

 No traffic lights and only 4 stop signs!
 100 miles with 8,800′ of climbing!
 Chip-Timed!

 Click here for 2018 King of the Mountains Century Challenge results.

 Click here for results from prior years.

-Earlybird entry until March 25 – $95.
-Standard entry: March 26 – May 6 at 5pm – $100.
-Late Entry: May 7-May 16 – $110.
+Earlybird entry until January 31 – $99.
+Standard entry: February 1 – April 21 at 11:59pm – $105.
+Late Entry: April 22-May 12 – $115.
 Thereafter, until noon Friday before the event, you may make an online reservation using the Register Now button and pay $120 at the door.
 Please read our registration and cancellation policies.

 ** If you’re planning to ride this event and know you can bring along someone to help out, you may email us in advance of signing up and we’ll give you a coupon code to use during registration for an instant 20% off.
 By helping at the event, the volunteer you bring earns an entry to a future single day event for only $25.
 If the volunteer is a non-rider then YOU can have the entry.
 So you get two nice deals: An instant discount for promising to bring a volunteer, and a $25 entry fee for your next event.

 Holiday Inn Express, 612 Wainright Court in Lebec.
 (661) 248-1600.
-For 2017 the Planet Ultra group rate is $TBD per night (please check back soon).
-You must make your reservation by May 9th to get these special rates; but please note there is another event in town this weekend – and the rooms will SELL OUT EARLY.
-DO NOT WAIT.
-Be sure and tell them you’re with Planet Ultra or click here to reserve online.
-There’s a Motel 6 just down the road, but we don’t have a group rate there this time.
+For 2018 the Planet Ultra group rate is $119 per night.
+You must make your reservation by May 4th to get this special rates.
+Please don’t wait until the last minute.
+This hotel will sell out!
+Be sure and tell them you’re with Planet Ultra.
+There’s a Motel 6 just down the road, but we don’t have a group rate there.